creatikme/proof-iq-pdf-service/README.md

 # ProofIQ PDF Generation Service

-This is a Vercel serverless function that handles PDF generation for ProofIQ ROI reports.
+This is a Vercel serverless function that handles PDF generation for ProofIQ ROI report.

 ## Setup